MarlinFirmware/MarlinDocumentation/_features/unified_bed_leveling.md

 ### MESH areas

 After `G29 P1` your matrix will probably have areas that do not have Z compensation values.
-This is because the probe can’t be positioned in these areas.
+This is because the probe can't be positioned in these areas.
 The only ways to avoid this are:
 - Use the nozzle as the probe (no offsets).
 - Build your system so that the nozzle can travel outside the bed.